rodrigoacc10/Ultrasonic_Radar/doc/sdd/main_sdd.md

 ## Usage Flow

-1. System initializes hardware and performs a servo sweep.
+1. System initializes LCD with welcome messages, serial, and IO hardware.
 2. Main loop alternates sweeping the servo left and right.
 3. At each angle, the system measures distance, updates the LCD, and prints data to serial.